MojammelHossain/flood_water_mapping_segmentation/README.md

 * **CFR and CFR-CB Experiment**

-Run following model for evaluating train model on test dataset.
+Run the following model for evaluating the trained model on the test dataset.

 ```
 python test.py \